-Moreover, that mountain-top experience links with 'present' faith, with an explicit affirmation and validation of Jesus by God himself.
+Secondly, the mountain-top experience links with 'present' faith, with an explicit affirmation and validation of Jesus by God himself.
 Those who have not heard the voice of God can only take it on faith - those who have heard that voice will nod in wonder and awe and know, like Peter, that it happens and there is no way to explain it.
-It is a matter of faith.
+One can, also like Peter, only affirm it.

-Peter, trying to explain the importance of that mind-bending event, goes on to draw upon images of light, with a lamp shining in a dark place, and the morning star rising, signaling not only a new day but a new era in your hearts.
+Peter goes on to draw upon images of light, with a lamp shining in a dark place, and the morning star rising, signaling not only a new day but a new era in your hearts.
 His images of light are appropriate, especially set against the glowing image of Jesus as God affirms him as God's own Son.
 That image of Christ glowing bright white caused me to think of God's warm love being poured into Jesus in such quantity that he could not help but to glow.
 We are familiar with heat being expressed in terms of colour, and those terms are used in science and technology as well, ranging from describing the temperature of metal to the temperature of stars.
 We recognize 'red hot' of course from such familiar things as stove tops and BBQ's.
 We are even familiar with 'yellow hot' in the form of everyday tungsten light bulbs.
 We can even relate to the brilliant white light of a carbon arc, as blue is added towards the top end of the spectrum.
 And finally we come to the "white hot love" of Christ - all the love that God has to offer, which is without limit, poured into Jesus until he literally glowed white with that love, ready to spread that light and love to the entire human race.